marmy28/db_constraints/docs/keyedcollection.md

 // trying to set this to null will result in a CheckConstraintException. assertThrown!(CheckConstraintException)(mars["Milky Way"].name = null);

-// violatesUniqueConstraints will tell you which constraint is violated if any string violatedConstraint;
+// violatesUniqueConstraints will tell you which unique constraint is violated if any string violatedConstraint;
 assert(mars.violatesUniqueConstraints(milkyWay2, violatedConstraint));
 assert(violatedConstraint !is null && violatedConstraint == "PrimaryKey");